 Odyssey of the Mind is the place to go where it’s fun to look for problems.
 Our problems are not ‘practical’.
 We do not teach OMers how to solve A Problem, we teach them how to be Problem Solvers!
 Each year, we release six original Long Term Problems – five competitive problems for students from kindergarten through college and one primary problem for K-2nd graders.
 Each problem is original, contains a few limitations to work within, and lists scoring categories.
 There are two types of “problems” in Odyssey of the Mind: Long-Term Problems and Spontaneous Problems.
 To learn more about Our Problems please keep reading.
 If you’re looking for a description of the current problems you’ll find it here.
+Here is a link to past problems.

 Long Term Problems